Euro 2022 organisers defend using Academy Stadium

 Last updated on .From the section Women's Football

-Euro 2022 organisers have defended selecting the Manchester City Academy Stadium as a venue after criticism by Iceland international Sara Bjork Gunnarsdottir.
+Euro 2022 organisers have defended using the Manchester City Academy Stadium as a venue after criticism by Iceland's Sara Bjork Gunnarsdottir.

-Gunnarsdottir said the use of a "training ground" was "disrespectful" to women's football.
+The midfielder said using a "training ground" - which will host two Iceland group games in July's tournament - was "disrespectful" to women's football.

 The 4,700-capacity stadium is the tournament's smallest venue.